chew-z/itunes.vim/README.md

 ## Installation

+* You will need [fzf](https://github.com/junegunn/fzf) installed and activated in VIM.

+* Read [fzf.vim](https://github.com/junegunn/fzf.vim) and configure fzf oprions to your taste.
+It helps a lot.

-You will need [fzf](https://github.com/junegunn/fzf) installed and activated in VIM.
-Read [fzf.vim](https://github.com/junegunn/fzf.vim).
-If you are using MacVim you need a glue connecting fzf and MacVim.
+* If you are using MacVim you need a glue connecting fzf and MacVim.
 But this is all up to fzf installation and configuration.

 I am using [Vim-Plug](https://github.com/junegunn/vim-plug) and don't know much about other plugin managers.
 In Vim-Plug just add to your .vimrc: